appleboy/gin-jwt/README.md

 - Set both tokens as cookies (if `SendCookie` is enabled)
 - Pass the new tokens into `RefreshResponse`

-This follows OAuth 2.0 security best practices by rotating refresh tokens and supporting multiple delivery methods.
+This follows OAuth 2.0 security best practices by rotating refresh tokens and supporting multiple secure delivery methods.

 **Cookie-Based Authentication**: When using cookies (recommended for browser apps), the refresh token is automatically sent with the request, so you don't need to manually include it.
 Simply call the refresh endpoint and the middleware handles everything.